KE ALA IPU KUKUI

 - Students will receive college credit when they pass the college course with a C or above.

 The first methods is asynchronous.
 Which means the professor will post the syllabus for students with a list of assignments and deadlines on the UHMC Laulima website and students will be left to complete the coursework themselves.
 Asynchronous courses have no set day or time to login for the students to meet.
-Professors may provide lecture notes, articles, texts to read and videos for students.
+Professors may provide lecture notes, articles, texts to read and videos.
 Those professors may have "office hours" once or twice a week where all students can meet virtually with their professor if they have questions or need help.
 It is a real possibility that students may never meet or see their professor for the entire duration of the class.

 The second method is Hybrid courses.
 These courses are taught both virtually and in person.
 These courses meet twice a week, one day the professor will meet virtually through Zoom or Google Meets and the next meeting day the professor will teach in person.